Bira/octopus-carnival/_drafts/lphr-scene-06.md

 The sisters want to look for him, and so does Laria, as he's a friend.
 However, the PCs are in a much better position to do it.
 They know the city a lot better than Korva, and they can move about without drawing suspicion a lot better than Laria.
 The sooner Comerivos is back and safe, the sooner they can stop sharing the space with the tengu refugees...

-Before any more "practical" reasons can be stated for them to take this job, Arthur effusively agrees.
+Before any more "practical" reasons can be stated for them to take this job, Arcturus effusively agrees.
 But of course we'll look for your friend!
 It's the heroic thing to do!
 The others either feel the same or agree those more practical reasons are worth it (Jania).